Escape! (film): Plot

-Captain Matt Denant (Gerald du Maurier) is a former army officer who had been pursued by Germans during the war.
+Captain Matt Denant is a former army officer who had been pursued by Germans during the war.
 He is riding at a hunt and, though he enjoys the sport, he empathises with the fox who stands little chance against the hounds.

 Later, after a dinner in London he decides to walk on his own through a busy Hyde Park.
-Denant begins talking with a girl in the park (Mabel Poulton), who reveals herself to be a prostitute.
+Denant begins talking with a girl in the park, who reveals herself to be a prostitute.
 Denant declines the woman's proposition and turns to continue on his walk.
-At that moment a plain clothes police officer (George Curzon) accosts the woman and accuses her of harassing Denant.
+At that moment a plain clothes police officer accosts the woman and accuses her of harassing Denant.
 Denant protests her innocence, maintaining that she had committed no crime.
 Denant then distracts the policeman, in order to give the woman time to escape.
 He is then involved in a scuffle, which results in Denant punching the officer to the ground, who hits his head on a rail and promptly dies.
 Denant is charged with manslaughter and sentenced to five years' imprisonment at Dartmoor.

 Two years later Denant is part of a prison party working on the moor when heavy fog quickly descends on the area.
 Emboldened by his experiences in Germany, he decides to attempt to escape in the mist.
 He passes the Warren House Inn, a remote country pub and sees that his disappearance has been reported by the local newspaper.
 Narrowly evading the local constabulary, he finds himself after two days back only a mile from the prison.
-Exhausted, he rests in a country house bedroom and the next morning is discovered by the lady of the house (Edna Best).
+Exhausted, he rests in a country house bedroom and the next morning is discovered by the lady of the house.
 Rather than report Denant, she gives him chocolate and a drink and allows him to shave.
 Empathising with Denant as a gentleman, she allows him to disguise himself in her husband's fishing gear and clears his path out of the estate.

-Whilst fishing he is approached by another gentleman (Horace Hodges) who realises Denant's identity and, reflecting on the case, offers him a cigar and "winks the other eye".
+Whilst fishing he is approached by another gentleman who realises Denant's identity and, reflecting on the case, offers him a cigar and "winks the other eye".
 Denant later hijacks a motorcar from a picnicking party and asks two walkers for directions to Bovey.
 They tell a pursuing police officer that they did not suspect the man due to him being a gentleman.

 Overwhelmed by his ordeal, Denant reaches a quarry where he collapses from exhaustion.
-He is again discovered but evades the workers, eventually making his way into an upper-class home where he is again protected, this time by two girls named Dora (Madeleine Carroll) and Grace (Marie Ney).
+He is again discovered but evades the workers, eventually making his way into an upper-class home where he is again protected, this time by two girls named Dora and Grace.
 Finally, he runs into the village church as the net closes around him.
-The parson (Austin Trevor) distracts the surrounding policemen, but rather than let the vicar break his honour and lie to the inspector, Denant reveals himself and surrenders.
+The parson distracts the surrounding policemen, but rather than let the vicar break his honour and lie to the inspector, Denant reveals himself and surrenders.
 The vicar shakes Denant's hand as he is led away, reflecting that he was a "fine" and "loyal" fellow who had committed a noble act of martyrdom.